TarsCloud/TarsDocs_en/dev/tarsjava/tars-reference.md

 - Asynchronous call
 - Promise call

+### Synchronous call

+This is a blocking call method, the client will block until the server returns.

+### Asynchronous call

 In addition, HelloPrxCallback.java is also generated when the client code is generated, which is an abstract class for ordinary asynchronous callback processing:

 ```java